 27 September 2001: FDI World Dental Congress 2001

-There were 2 varieties of the cancellation.
-The counter cancellation has the word Kuala Lumpur on 2 lines (top) whereas the SODA cancellation has the word Kuala Lumpur on a single line (bottom).
+The top cancellation is a forgery with Kuala Lumpur on 2 lines (top) whereas the actual Pos Malaysia cancellation has the word Kuala Lumpur on a single line (bottom).
+The forgery has an additional spelling error in the word “KOKGRES”.
+The correct spelling is “KONGRES”.

 27 June 2002: Tropical Birds (Malaysia – Singapore Joint Issue)